Carew Tower: Victrix acquisition and residential conversion

 In December 2022, the state of Ohio awarded the Port of Greater Cincinnati Development Authority $6.4 million for brownfield environmental remediation at the Carew Tower.
 Planned remediation efforts included asbestos abatement, interior demolition, and the replacement of the building's roof.
 In November 2023, wind hit scaffolding while the building was undergoing renovation, causing bricks to fall from the tower.
 No injuries were reported, but a car was lightly damaged and sections of Vine Street and Fifth Street were temporarily closed.
 The following month, the tower received a $10 million tax credit from the state government for historic preservation, including the replacement of the building's metal windows and the repair of its exterior facade.
 At the time, the converted building was slated to include 385 apartments with amenities on floors 45 and 46.
 Victrix received an additional $4.2 million tax credit in January 2024 as part of a state program to encourage mixed-use development.
 In September 2024, the Port agreed to assist Victrix with obtaining construction materials for the tower's renovation without paying sales taxes.

 By 2025, the plan for the tower's residential conversion called for 375 market-rate apartment units on the 4th through 49th floors, with 65,000 square feet on the first three floors reserved for retail space.
 The plan also called for ten units of short-term corporate housing.
 The conversion is projected to cost $162 million, of which $54 million will be paid by Victrix itself.
 In exchange for a 30-year tax abatement from the city government, Victrix would contribute $16.7 million to Cincinnati Public Schools and $1 million to the Cincinnati streetcar over the course of the abatement.
 On May 12, the city council's Budget and Finance Committee recommended that the conversion be approved.
 The city also planned to forgive the $2 million skywalk construction loan from 1989, which Victrix had inherited.
 The council unanimously approved the tax abatement, which city officials stated was necessary for the project to proceed, on May 14.
-The conversion is slated to begin in 2025 and finish by the end of 2029.
+The conversion was slated to begin in 2025 and finish by the end of 2029.